Knowledge base

 - Click on Start:

-To import a kDrive that would be outside of the Organization in which your destination kDrive is located, you must enter the following information at point 9 above (your credentials will be used exclusively to import your data; they will be immediately deleted at the end of the process):
+To import a kDrive that would be outside the Organization in which your destination kDrive is located, you must enter the following information at point 9 above (your credentials will be used exclusively to import your data; they will be immediately deleted at the end of the process):

 - Username: email address to log in to the Infomaniak user account